 interpret and apply judicial and administrative decisions to provisions of labor agreements;

 prepare and present cases at arbitration or other administrative and judicial proceedings.

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

 Twelve (12) years of professional experience with primary responsibility in labor relations, labor contract negotiations and presentation of arbitration or prohibited practice complaints.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-Two (2) years of the General Experience must have involved performing a full range of labor relations activities related to the administration of an employer's labor relations program and collective bargaining agreements.
+Three (3) years of the General Experience must have involved performing a full range of labor relations activities related to the administration of an employer's labor relations program and collective bargaining agreements.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-Must be admitted to practice law in the State of Connecticut.
+Incumbents may be required to be admitted to practice law in the State of Connecticut.